 Pitt is currently pulling down 37.8 rebounds per game, good for 88th in the country, and middle of the road in the ACC.
 However, the Panthers only allow 29.2 rebounds per game for their opponents, which is good for 6th in the country, and the best in the ACC.
 This is where the non-conference portion of the schedule really helps the numbers.
 If you just look at just the two ACC games, Pitt is averaging 32.5 rebounds per game.
 N.C.
 State and Maryland averaged 35.5 rebounds per game against the Panthers.

-While Pitt occasionally fails to get a body on guys, particularly in the Cincinnati game, they aren't caught out of position on a recurring basis.
+While Pitt occasionally fails to get a body on guys, particularly against the Bearcats, they aren't caught out of position on a recurring basis.
 Senior forward Talib Zanna pulled down nine rebounds in both ACC conference games so far.
 However, freshman forward Michael Young only managed to snag two rebounds against the Wolfpack and the Terrapins.
 Young doesn't need to be a 10 rebound per game guy, although that would be great.

 Pitt is also playing more zone than they ever have under head coach Jamie Dixon.
 Rebounding out of the zone is difficult, especially for players who haven't been asked to play in a zone during their basketball careers.
 The Panthers will probably get better at it as the season goes on, however, it could cost them a close game before they get there.